-For many people, use the term ‘pension’ or ‘financial planning’ and they will turn off – and yet when you have a workforce who are confident in their financial situation, you will have a more proactive and happier team.
+Retirement planning for all ages is important.
+For many people, use the term ‘pension’ or ‘financial planning’ and they will turn off.
+And yet when you have a workforce who are confident in their financial situation, you will have a more proactive and happier team.
 Broadstone’s Personal Financial Planning Team have highlighted some of the key ideas that could turn all of your staff onto financial planning.

 20-30 year olds

-For this age, group visualisation may work better than figures, particularly if they see their pension contribution as a sacrifice.
-Perhaps it is – but what are they actually sacrificing – that could be the cost of their monthly Starbucks or Dominoes (other hospitality brands are available), or maybe it’s one night out a month.
+For this age, group visualisation may work better than figures.
+Particularly if they see their pension contribution as a sacrifice.
+Perhaps it is – but what are they actually sacrificing – that could be the cost of their monthly Starbucks or Dominoes.
+Or maybe it’s one night out a month.

 It’s useful to highlight that their pension contribution is just a takeaway meal now but in 40-45 years’ time, it will be worth a nice house, a flash car or a fancy holiday.